-- The Bluetooth radio on both this computer and the remote device must support audio. - I The remote device handles both audio input and output for this computer; therefore, this computer does not require a sound card, microphone, or speakers.
+• The Bluetooth hardware on this computer and on the remote device must support audio.

+• The remote device handles both audio input and output for this computer; therefore, this computer does not require a sound card, microphone, or speakers.

 Configure the Audio Gateway Service